Random-Bee/AIMS-Captcha/README.md

 ## Training

 Now we just need to train the model.
 We can use any deep learning model for this.
-I have used a simple CNN model for this.
+I have used a simple CNN model written in tensorflow for this.
 The model is trained for 10 epochs.
 The model is saved in the Model folder.